-- 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
-Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community. - 6.2.3.1 The College recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and subdisciplines.
+- 6.2.3.1 The College recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and sub-disciplines.
 Such variance is addressed in approved divisional and program standards. - 6.2.3.2 In Political Science, great value is placed on innovative, original, disciplinary, and interdisciplinary scholarship.
 In the area of scholarship and creative activity, we will evaluate the amount and quality of a faculty member's performance in the following areas: (1) Published scholarship disciplinary or interdisciplinary, print or electronic in the areas of Political Science and Civic Education (including Political Theory, American Politics and Constitutional Law, International and Comparative Politics), Social Science, General Education, and Pedagogy.
 (2) The scholarship necessary to prepare course offerings on new topics or new approaches to established topics in all the areas just delineated.
 (3) The scholarship and professional activities necessary to support the development of Political Science as a discipline and to further the aims of the program.
-It is important to recognize that in all the above circumstances, where the intended process of peer review is not in place, a faculty member should find alternative methods to demonstrate the quality and impact of their scholarship.
-Scholarly work accepted for publication is synonymous with "publication."
-The Political Science Program acknowledges publication of forthcoming work may be affected by COVID-related disruptions.

-6.2.3.3 In Political Science, a variety of forms of engagement with academic research in the field will be valued.
+It is important to recognize that in all the above circumstances, where the intended process of peer review is not in place, a faculty member should find alternative methods to demonstrate the quality and impact of their scholarship. - 6.2.3.3 In Political Science, a variety of forms of engagement with academic research in the field will be valued.
 This includes published books and peer reviewed articles as well as other forms of original research that are indicators of ongoing contributions to one's discipline.
-This might include book reviews, conference papers and presentations, contributions to collected works, and similar engagement with research in the field or the advancement of public understanding of vital issues and the policy process.
-The Program also values new ways of engaging through research, including virtual conferences, recorded webinars or talks, and other venues to advance the public's understanding of important issues.

-6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
+This might include book reviews, contributions to collected works, and similar engagement with research in the field or the advancement of public understanding of vital issues and the policy process. - 6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
 In cases of shared or multiple authorship, clarification of the degree of one's participation is expected.
 In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.
 Typically, central to judgments regarding scholarly and creative activity are: